 Erta Ale, locally dubbed the Gateway to Hell, is located in the Danakil Depression in the north-eastern corner of Ethiopia near Djibouti and Eritrea.
 The unforgiving terrain is the lowest, hottest and harshest landscape in the world but this is one adventure I wasn’t going to miss.

-THE ERTA ALE ADVENTURE
+CLIMBING ERTA ALE VOLCANO

 What makes Erta Ale special